 Dengue fever is caused by a virus.
 A certain type of mosquito (Aedes) passes the virus

 What are the symptoms of dengue fever?

 Dengue fever causes a severe flu-like illness.
-It may be look like other diseases
+It may look like other diseases such

-such as the flu or malaria.
-The illness usually lasts 3 to 7 days.
+as the flu or malaria.
+The illness often lasts 3 to 7 days.
 Symptoms may include: